 Amelia Van Howe is an oboist and freelancer in the Pittsburgh, Pennsylvania area.
 She is currently working towards her Artist Diploma at Duquesne University where she studies with Scott Bell.
 She earned her Master of Music from Duquesne University and her Bachelor of Music from Michigan State University where she studied with Jan Eberle.

 Ms. Van Howe is in high demand as an orchestral performer.
-She has substituted with the Johnstown Symphony Orchestra (Pennsylvania), the Jackson Symphony Orchestra (Michigan), the Edgewood Symphony Orchestra (Pennsylvania) and regularly performs with the Pittsburgh Philharmonic Orchestra, the Duquesne University Symphony Orchestra, and the Pittsburgh Savoyards.
+She has substituted with the Johnstown Symphony Orchestra (Johnstown, PA), the Westmoreland Symphony Orchestra (Greensburg, PA), the Jackson Symphony Orchestra (Jackson, MI), the Edgewood Symphony Orchestra (Edgewood, PA), the Pittsburgh Savoyards, and regularly performs with the Pittsburgh Philharmonic Orchestra, the Duquesne University Symphony and Chamber Orchestras.
 She has also performed with the Michigan State University Symphony Orchestra, Opera Orchestra, Wind Symphony, and Symphony Band.

 Ms. Van Howe is also an avid chamber musician.
 She is the solo oboist for the Aeolian Winds of Pittsburgh Wind Quintet and performed with Duquesne University's Triano Wind Quintet for their 2017 season.

 In addition to her performance, Ms. Van Howe is a professional oboe reed maker for MKL Reeds and is the sole owner and reed maker for Sunshine Reeds.